shoana/Plants-Vs-Zombies-Prototype/Milestone3/Milestone3/ReadME.txt

 - Utilized the Event Model design pattern to ensure the game followed the previous iteration of the game (loop-based)
 - Unit tests for the complete model, view and controller.
 They run using JUnit to test egde cases and parameters
 - UML models (class & sequence diagrams)
-- Seperated the source code into packages (plants, zombies, ...) to better organize the code and avoid "smell"
+- Seperated the source code into packages (model, view, ....) to better organize the code and avoid "smell"

 =================================================================================================
  Specifications to better understand the game: